antwon-smith/antwon-smith/README.md

 # **Hello everyone** 👋

 *I'm Antwon, a data center technician who is new to coding but loving it so far!
 Excited to see where these new skills takes me.*

+### I'm currently learning:

+- what git is and why it's so important for managing source code.
+- how to use git and best practices when handling code.
+- the basics of HTML and markdown.